Pompeii Today — The Modern City & Archaeological Site

 Pompeii in the 21st Century

-Nearly two thousand years after its destruction, Pompeii remains one of the world's most important archaeological sites and one of Italy's most visited tourist attractions.
+Nearly two thousand years after its destruction, Pompeii city today is one of the world's most important archaeological sites and one of Italy's most visited tourist attractions.
 But Pompeii today is not just a museum of the ancient past — it is a living, evolving place where new discoveries are made regularly and where the challenges of conservation and tourism intersect.
+Visitors who explore Pompeii city now encounter a remarkable blend of ancient ruins and modern infrastructure designed to bring the past to life.

 The Modern Town

-The modern town of Pompei (population ~25,000) grew up in the 19th century around the Sanctuary of the Blessed Virgin of the Rosary (Santuario della Beata Vergine del Rosario), a major Catholic pilgrimage site founded in 1876.
+The pompeii modern city — known locally as Pompei (population ~25,000) — grew up in the 19th century around the Sanctuary of the Blessed Virgin of the Rosary (Santuario della Beata Vergine del Rosario), a major Catholic pilgrimage site founded in 1876.
 The town is distinct from the ancient archaeological site and serves as a base for the millions of tourists who visit each year.
+The Pompeii current city has hotels, restaurants, and transit links that make it a convenient gateway to the ruins.

 Ongoing Excavations